Skip to content

 This was deployed internship work, not a throwaway prototype.

-It also shaped a later personal project: the home bulb control system.
-Once I spent enough time with MQTT, device state, and remote control, I started seeing the same pattern in smaller everyday problems.
+It also shaped the home bulb project.
+After enough time with MQTT, device state, and remote control, I started seeing the same pattern in smaller everyday problems.